Removing a County Court Judgement

 What is a county court judgement (CCJ)?

-A CCJ, or County Court Judgment, is a type of Court Order that can be registered against you by a third party who claims that you owe them money when you fail to respond to a Claim Form issued in the Courts by a specified period.
-This can be for debts such as parking fines or unpaid bills.
-If the debt is not settled within a set time period, usually 28 days from the date of the CCJ, it will be registered against your name on your credit record.
+A CCJ is a Court Order for a money judgment which is entered against you by a Claimant who has issued a claim against you.
+A CCJ can be entered in default (where you fail to respond to a Claim Form within the specified period), on application by the Claimant, or after a Trial or final hearing.
+A CCJ can be for debts such as parking fines, unpaid bills, or any other form of money claim.
+If the debt is not settled within a set time period, usually 30 days from the date of the CCJ, it will be registered against your name (or that of your business) on your credit record, and can impact upon credit scores.

 There are different ways you can remove a CCJ from your credit record, the first being to pay the debt within 28 days of the date of the CCJ being entered.